Books relating to human rights on a library shelf

 Learn more about the duty to accommodate.

 II.
-HRTO Applications and preparing for Mediations and Hearings
+HRTO Applications

 Once the HRTO receives the application, it will send you a letter/email confirming receipt of the application.
 The HRTO will then review your application to make sure there are no issues with it before it is sent to the Respondent(s).